Programs and Services at WRC

 Phase II is a five week program, meeting twice weekly.
-The client gains knowledge in creating a relapse prevention plan, positive coping skills and responsible and sober life management.
+The client creates a relapse prevention plan and gains knowledge, positive coping skills, and responsible and sober life management.

 Beginning in Phase II, clients are encouraged to participate in a 3 week Family Roles and Relationships program to prepare the client to be a clean and sober parent as the family engages in reunification.